 There are also risks in transporting and storing flammable materials.
 As a result, it is more important to notice the flash and fire point of bitumen.

 Heat causes liquid materials to evaporate.
-If the liquid is flammable, it will catch fire if there is an ignition source like a flame.
+If the liquid is flammable, it will catch fire if an ignition source, such as a flame, is present.

 Two devices are used to obtain the flash point and fire point: